chrismatchett/met-expo-demos-2/README.md

 Follow the instructions in the following article to push your existing Expo folder to a new Git Repository.

 * https://techobservatory.com/how-to-push-code-from-visual-studio-code-to-github/

+Some notes about Git

+* Your .gitignore file means certain files and folders are excluded from your repository e.g. node_modules.
+* Programmers don't want you to publish all your node modules and dependencies.
+* ```npx expo install```